naijaping/bp-remove-email-address-from-messages/README.md

+NOTE: this is not finished yet, dont use it

 This small plugin will stop members from sending email address to each other by removing the email address automatically when the message is sent .